RobertWRadford/NoPixel_Heist_Games/README.md

 ### Thermite

 Once the thermite starts you will see a 6x6 grid of squares, with 14 random squares highlighted.
 After 5 seconds the highlighted squares will blend back in with the other squares and by default you will have 8 seconds to click all of the previously highlighted tiles.
 If you click a correct square it will highlight again, and if you click an incorrect square it will highlight red.
 If you click 3 incorrect squares or run out of time the thermite attempt is a failure.

+## Project idea / Dev talk

+I've been keeping entertained on the side by watching content from the GTA V roleplay server NoPixel while working, and I thought some of the minigames might be perfect to reproduce in HTML/CSS/JS to practice timed elements.
+I realized that even after making a pretty large number of sites, I hadn't ever created anything that used timed actions so it was a perfect opportunity.
+I was expecting to only spend one afternoon on this but I ended up spending two to get everything done and then another evening for additional styling, bugfixes, and features.
+Some of the code layout is really sloppy and the aesthetics are still very minimal effort but I think they get the idea across.

+The site is built to auto-scale with resolution and so it is playable on mobile devices as well, optimally in portrait view.
+Thermite is perfect on mobile but the hacking may be extra challenging with smaller boxes/text to look at and unfortunately landscape view won't work because of the onscreen keyboard blocking vision.